nitad54448/win10-installer-yappari/README.md

 When you add a parallel RQ element to the first element of the circuit (a Zarc as element 0), you need to create "electrical contacts" in the next three elements (elements 1, 2, and 3, or 4,5 and 6, or 7, 8 and 9….) for the circuit to be complete.
 Otherwise, the circuit will be open and no impedance can be calculated.
 In other words, all the elements of the circuit need to be properly connected for the circuit to be valid and for impedance calculations to be performed.

-In the above figure you may notice the top left indicator, Valid, as OFF.
-The circuit is not closed so no calculation can be made.
-Let’s make a valid circuit, as here:

-Now, as the circuit is valid, with a Zarc in element 0 position, three parameters will appear in the tab of the right side of the panel: 0ZARR, 0ZARQ and 0ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 0 of the circuit, with the three parameters describing a parallel RQ.
+If the circuit is not closed no calculation can be made.
+Let’s make a valid circuit, with a Zarc and three shorts.
+As the circuit is valid, with a Zarc in element 0 position, three parameters will appear in the tab of the right side of the panel: 0ZARR, 0ZARQ and 0ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 0 of the circuit, with the three parameters describing a parallel RQ.
 You can use a RQ element and fix the N to 1 to obtain the equivalent RC circuit.
 The equivalent capacitance for a RQ circuit is C=((RQ)^1/n)/R.

-The program will calculate the impedance spectra of a circuit with the values listed in the right side tab, for this case we get
+The program will calculate the impedance spectra of a circuit with the values listed in the right side tab.
 You can use the wheel of the mouse to evaluate the change in the output impedance in real time.

-For a more complex circuit, like in the following image:

-On the right side of the screen, you can see names such as 2MR1D, 2MQ2D, 2MN2D, 2MR3D, 2MR4D, 2MR5D, and 2MW6D.
+For a more complex circuit, you can find on the right side of the screen names such as 2MR1D, 2MQ2D, 2MN2D, 2MR3D, 2MR4D, 2MR5D, and 2MW6D.
 The first number, "2", indicates which element case the device is in.

 The letters "M" and "D" are internal notations that are used by the program to identify the device type, but they are not important for the user.
 The type of device is listed after the "M" notation, such as "R" for resistor or "W" for Warburg.